Pizzaface/Alexa-Chromecast-Skill-2.0/README.markdown

- play                             -> Resumes from pause, or plays the displayed item stop                             -> Stops playing and displays the item details play/find {title}                -> Play/Find the title play/find the tv show {title}    -> Play/Find a tv show matching the title play/find the movie {title}      -> Play/Find a movie matching the title play/find the song {title}       -> Play/Find a song matching the title
+ play                             -> Resumes from pause, or plays the displayed item stop                             -> Stops playing and displays the item details play/find {title}                -> Play/Find the title play/find the video {title}      -> Play/Find the title play/find the tv show {title}    -> Play/Find a tv show matching the title play/find the movie {title}      -> Play/Find a movie matching the title play/find the song {title}       -> Play/Find a song matching the title